CCSI-Toolset/measurement-optimization/README.md

   `conda install -c gurobi gurobi==10.0.3`

-### Step 6: install `CyIpopt`
-- this is needed only for D-optimality problems with grey-box modules

-   `conda install -c conda-forge cyipopt`

 ### Step 7: install `jupyter notebook`
 - this is needed only for the draw_figure.ipynb notebook

   `conda install jupyter notebook`

-### Software versions we use for the results
+### Software versions we use for the paper results

 `Python`: 3.8